-Let the dough rest in the pan and combine the butter, brown sugar and cinnamon in a pan on stovetop.
+Let the dough rest in the pan and combine the butter, brown sugar, and cinnamon in a pan on the stovetop.
 Bring it to a boil, then remove it from the heat.
 Use your fingers to poke small indentations into the dough, making sure not to poke all the way through to the pan.
-Pour the warm topping over the cake, spreading gently with a small spatula to ensure an even distribution.
+Pour the warm topping over the cake, spreading gently with a small spatula to ensure even distribution.
 Let the dough rise again until doubled in height, about half an hour.

 Preheat the oven to 365 degrees, and bake the cake for 15-17 minutes, or until it is lightly browned.
 Check it for bubbles after about 10 minutes in the oven.
 If you see a bubble forming, burst it and continue baking.
 To serve, warm the cake and cut it into squares.